camomile-project/LREC2016/abstract.md

 *Figure 1 - Workflow automation with the CAMOMILE platform*

-The lower parts of Figure 1 summarize how we relied on the CAMOMILE platform and its Python and Javascript clients to automate most steps.
+The lower parts of Figure 1 summarize how we relied on the CAMOMILE platform and its Python and Javascript clients to automate most of the workflow.

-We developed Python scripts and web interfaces to implement the workflow of the task (see the lower part of the figure 1).

 **Registration.** After the task was advertised through the MediaEval call for participation, we relied on MediaEval standard registration procedure (i.e.